rkm-ravi94/awesome-devops-interview/gcp.md

 #### Question: What is concept of shared VPC in GCP, also how do you setup a shared VPC ?
 **Answer:** Shared VPC (Virtual Private Cloud) is a network resource that allows an organization to connect multiple projects to a common VPC network.
 This centralizes network management and administration while allowing resources from different projects to communicate securely within the same virtual network.
-It simplifies network setup, aids in resource sharing, and centralizes governance and security policies.
+It simplifies network setup, aids in resource sharing, and centralizes governance and security policies.<br>
-**Setting up a Shared VPC**
+**Setting up a Shared VPC**<br>
 To set up a Shared VPC, a designated host project is created to host the VPC network, and one or more service projects are linked to it.
 The host project defines the VPC network, subnets, firewall rules, and routes.
 Service projects are connected to this VPC, allowing them to use the shared resources.